GotobedXiuyuan/NYU-CS476-Processing-Big-Data-Project/README.md

 ARREST_DATE,PD_CD,LAW_CAT_CD,ARREST_BORO,ARREST_PRECINCT,JURISDICTION_CODE,AGE_GROUP,PERP_SEX,PERP_RACE,X_COORD_CD,Y_COORD_CD,Latitude,Longitude

-To clean the data, navigate to the /etl_code directory then run the command:
+To clean the data, go to etl_code directory then run the command (if the class and jar files are already there):

 hadoop jar Clean.jar Clean NYPD_Arrest_Data__Year_to_Date__20240303.csv project_cleaned

-If you wish to see the cleaned dataset, you can run the commands:
+To see the cleaned dataset look like, run the line: hdfs dfs -cat project_cleaned/part-r-00001

-hdfs dfs -get CleanDataset/output cat output/part-r-00000
+However，since the profiling and analytics jobs are done using scala, we need a few lines to transform the mapreduce output to the input for scala, as the mapreduce output does not have any columns names.
+To do so, run the commands in the screenshots:extra_mapreduce_to_spark1

 2) Profiling the Data:

-We then can profile our data, checking how many lines remain after the initial cleaning.
+We then can profile our data, checking the statistics of numerical columns and check how many value counts of each column.

-To profile the data, navigate to the /profiling_code directory then run the command:
+To profile the data, go to the profiling_code directory then run the command:

-hadoop jar countRecs.jar CountRecs /user/<netID>/CleanDataset/output/part-r-00000 /user/<netID>/ProfileDataset/output

-If you wish to see how many records there are, you can run the commands:

-hdfs dfs -get ProfileDataset/output cat output/part-r-00000
+spark-shell --deploy-mode client -i profiling.scala

+You can see the statistics of numerical columns and how many value counts of each column directly after running the scala

 3) Analyzing the Data

-After cleaning and profiling, we can now analyze our data.
-These files analyze our data in two way, tracking how average teacher salaries change and how average board of education member salaries change.

-To analyze the average teacher salary, navigate to the /ana_code directory then run the command:

-hadoop jar averageTeacherSalary.jar AverageTeacherSalary /user/<netID>/CleanDataset/output/part-r-00000 /user/<netID>/AverageTeacherSalary/output

-If you wish to see the average teacher salary throughout the years, you can run the commands:

-hdfs dfs -get AverageTeacherSalary/output cat output/part-r-00000

-To analyze the average board of education member salary, navigate to the /ana_code directory then run the command:
+To do analytics on the cleaned dataset, go to the ana_code directory then run the command:

-hadoop jar averageTeacherSalary.jar AverageTeacherSalary /user/<netID>/CleanDataset/output/part-r-00000 /user/<netID>/AverageTeacherSalary/output

-If you wish to see the average teacher salary throughout the years, you can run the commands:

-hdfs dfs -get AverageTeacherSalary/output cat output/part-r-00000
+spark-shell --deploy-mode client -i analytics.scala

+The analytics jobs do the following 2 analytics:
+1. show the trend of each month's arrest numbers
-After completing this step, we have finished our step-by-step guide to analyzing education spending in Montana.
+2. show the distribution of charge severity across different boroughs After completing this step, we have finished our step-by-step guide